Opus Dei: Supporting views

 While Opus Dei spokespersons have admitted mistakes in dealing with some members and do not, as a rule, contest their grievances, supporters have rejected generalizations merely based on negative experiences of some members.
 John Allen concluded that Opus Dei is not "elitist" in the sense in which people often invoke the term, meaning an exclusively white-collar phenomenon.
 He observed that among its members are barbers, bricklayers, mechanics, and fruit sellers.
 Most supernumeraries are living ordinary middle-class lives, he said.
 Regarding alleged misogyny, John Allen states that women hold half of the leadership positions in Opus Dei, and they supervise men.
 As regards the claim that religious people in Spain, including Opus Dei members, were involved in the abduction of children during the Franco era, an investigation found that DNA analysis of 81 cases ruled out that they were stolen babies.
 The supreme court of Spain did not consider the first case of stolen babies to be proven, and the chief prosecutor of the Basque Country said that "not even reasonable evidence" of any abduction of babies had been found, after special investigations of the police.

+In response to the Financial Times and El Pais articles, Opus Dei denied the allegations, stating that membership in Opus Dei requires repeated and explicit personal consent over several years and members can request to live in another country.
+As regards the book of Gore, Opus Dei stated that it presented “a false picture of Opus Dei based on distorted facts, conspiracy theories and outright lies,” and published a detailed critique.
+Bill Donohue of the Catholic League also criticized the book, arguing that it relied on anti-Catholic stereotypes, wrong data, and misleading interpretations of Opus Dei’s institutional history and mission.